shopwareLabs/psh/README.md

 The placeholder `__PATH__` now needs to be part of your configuration file as either a constant or a variable.

 > Notice: All placeholders must be written in uppercase in scripts.
 Even if defined otherwise in configuration, replacement only works uppercase.
+With (sic!) add the end of a placeholder it will be escaped.
+As an example `__DIR__(sic!)`.

 #### Constants